sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 })
 ```

 When the code sees a click, it should determine which checkbox was clicked, toggle the `show` property of the data source, and redraw the chart.
-We can find the specific region by skipping past the 4-character "chk-" prefix of the event target's `id` attribute.
+We can find the specific region by skipping past the four-character "chk-" prefix of the event target's `id` attribute.

 ``` {.javascript .numberLines}
 idx = ev.target.id.substr(4);